mohanChittiboina/EduConnect-CRM/README.md

 ### Email Alerts
 - Admission confirmation.
-- Course enrollment confirmation.
-- Alumni event invitations.

 ### Tasks
 - Auto-create task for faculty when a new student is assigned.

-### Custom Notifications
-- Notify student when assigned to course.
-- Notify faculty when assigned to new course.

----

 ## 📌 Phase 5: Apex Programming (Developer)